Diversity, Equity, Inclusion and Justice

 - Undergoing the difficult, but necessary and long overdue work to address systemic racism, sexism, homophobia, transphobia, xenophobia and other forms of injustice.

-Our DEI strategic foci are:
+Our DEIJ strategic foci are:

 - Patient care

 - Health Equity Initiatives & Research